isomerpages/moe-bukitviewsec/_admissions/2026 Sec 1 Registration/Secondary One 2026.md

 <img style="width: 100%" height="auto" width="100%" src="/images/Sec1Reg/welcome.jpg">
 </div>
 <p>
-<br>As announced by MOE, Secondary 1 students (2025) are&nbsp;<strong>not</strong>&nbsp;required
+<br>As announced by MOE, Secondary 1 students (2026) are&nbsp;<strong>not</strong>&nbsp;required
-to physically report to school after receiving their S1 Posting result.
-We look forward to welcoming your child/guardian to our school on the first day of school on <strong>Thursday 2 January 2025</strong>.</p>
+to physically report to school on Friday 19 December 2025.
+We look forward to welcoming your child/guardian to our school on the first day of school on <strong><u>Friday 2 January 2026</u></strong>.</p>
 <p>Parents/Guardians of newly posted Secondary 1 students will receive a
-welcome message via Parents Gateway (PG) by our Secondary 1 Assistant Year Head, Miss Kumutha.
-This welcome message will provide details on our orientation programme in 2025.</p>
+welcome message via Parents Gateway (PG) by our Year Head Mr Lee Jia Hao.
+This welcome message will provide details on our orientation programme in 2026.</p>
 <p>For further information regarding matters pertaining to Secondary 1 enrolment,
 please click on the icons below.
 For parents who require assistance, please contact the school for further clarification.</p>